-■ Macroeconomic Model Estimates for Italy
+Macroeconomic Model Estimates for Italy

-A new 2003 ICCF analysis of the impact of Kyoto and additional emission targets on Italy includes the purchase of emission credits from abroad and other features described in the December 2002 climate action plan released by the Italian government.
+A 2003 ICCF analysis of the impact of Kyoto and additional emission targets on Italy includes the purchase of emission credits from abroad and other features described in the December 2002 climate action plan released by the Italian government (see www.iccfglobal.org).
 The ICCF analyzed the impact on Italy's economic performance in meeting its Kyoto Protocol target during the first budget period (2008-2012) and further reductions over the post-2012 period through the purchase of approved credits.
 It was assumed that the target is the Kyoto-defined reduction for Italy for 2008-2012 followed by continuous reductions in the target to 70 percent below 1990 levels by 2050.

-Further, it was assumed that current actions can meet 43 percent of the Kyoto target reductions by 2010, but all further reductions are met through the purchase of credits from either other countries or JI/CDM participants under three credit price assumptions (see Table 1).
+Further, it was assumed that current actions can meet 43 percent of the Kyoto target reductions by 2010, but all further reductions are met through the purchase of credits from either other countries or JI/CDM participants under three credit price assumptions (see Figure 8):

-- (1) €20 per tonne of CO2 (equivalent to €73 per tonne of carbon) - (2) €50 per tonne of $CO_2$ (equivalent to €183 per tonne of carbon) - (3) €100 per tonne of CO2 (equivalent to €366 per tonne of carbon).
+(1) \notin 20 per tonne of CO2 (equivalent to \notin 73 per tonne of carbon)

+(2) \in 50 per tonne of CO2 (equivalent to \notin 183 per tonne of carbon)

+(3) \in 100 per tonne of CO2 (equivalent to \in 366 per tonne of carbon).

-The range of price assumptions reflects the EU's expectation of a low price ( $\leq 20$ ) up to the maximum compliance penalty ( $\leq 100$ ) for countries that do not meet the specified target reduction.
+The range of price assumptions reflects the EU's expectation of a low price (\pounds 20) up to the maximum compliance penalty (\pounds 100) for countries that do not meet the specified target reduction.

 For the three credit price scenarios, analysis by the macroeconomic forecasting firm, Global Insight, assessed the impact on Italy's economic performance and employment.
-The results of the analysis show that real GDP would fall 0.5% below Reference Case levels during the 2008-12 budget period and would
+The results of the analysis show that real GDP would fall 0.5% below Reference Case levels during the 2008-12 budget period and would be 1.9 percent and 2.9 percent lower in 2020 and 2025 (see Figure 8) respectively under the assumption that emission credits would cost 100 euros per tonne.
+The annual employment reductions from the Reference Case in Italy would be as high as 51,000 jobs in 2010, rising to 277,000 by 2025.